jstck/gcode-archiver/README.md

 - Unknown timestamps are treated as least recent (they get archived first).
 - Moves use Python `shutil.move` (cross-filesystem safe).
 Dry-run output uses `mv -n` for clarity.
+- It is unknown what happens if this script runs during printing and tries to archive the file currently being printed.
+It should have a recent enough `print_start` timestamp, but you could still do `--keep 0` or upload a bunch of files after printing starts or mess with the system clock or something.
+Upon your own head be it.

 ### License
 Licensed under GNU General Public License v3